In Memoriam

 "I had the privilege of working under Steven’s supervision, though in truth our relationship was far beyond the traditional boundaries of supervisor and student.
 He treated me not only as a researcher in training but as a colleague, eager to share ideas, challenge assumptions, and celebrate progress together.

-His genuine passion for the work of the International Maritime Organization, and particularly for the vital question of human rights at sea, made every discussion with him inspiring.
+His genuine passion for the work of the International Maritime Organisation, and particularly for the vital question of human rights at sea, made every discussion with him inspiring.
 He believed deeply in the power of the IMO to drive real change, and his encouragement gave me confidence that our research was not only academically rigorous but also meaningful for the seafarers’ community.

 What I will remember most is the spirit of equality and respect he brought into our collaboration.
 He listened as much as he guided, and he valued curiosity and commitment above all else.
 In this way, he created a space where I could truly grow, and for that I will always be grateful.